Tresor11/transaction-app/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to anyone whose code was useds
-- Design idea by Gregoire Vella on Behance

 ## 📝 License